-As discussed in Note 11 to the consolidated financial statements, capital additions were \$2,897 million for the year ended December 31, 2021, of which \$1,580 million related to track and railway infrastructure maintenance, including the replacement of rail, ties, bridge improvements, and other general track maintenance.
+As discussed in Note 12 to the consolidated financial statements, capital additions, net of finance leases, were \$2,750 million for the year ended December 31, 2022, of which \$1,490 million related to track and railway infrastructure maintenance, including the replacement of rail, ties, bridge improvements, and other general track maintenance.
 As discussed in Note 1 to the consolidated financial statements, expenditures related to self-constructed properties include direct material, labor, and contracted services, as well as other allocated costs.